She Loves Biscotti

 It is possible to make panettone at home with the right equipment.
 One such item is the special paper baking mold with the special print.
 As the dough expands, it clings to the sides and creates a snug fit.

 There are also special panettone pans that can be purchased.
 They are usually tall and tubular.
-That is what gives the panettone their distinguishable appearance.
+That is what gives the panettone its distinguishable appearance.
 I read somewhere that you can also use a coffee tin as a replacement for the panettone pan.

 It also helps if you have a great recipe.
 Naturally, everyone has their definition of what makes a recipe great.
 I especially love this recipe because it is so light and airy, unlike the store-bought versions which can sometimes be very dense.